 We understand that a diagnosis of MS is hard and we are here to try and help members cope with the diagnosis.
 One of the more practical things we can help with is state benefits.
 We have a wealth of experience and can point you towards lots of useful information and agencies who can help with applications.
-If you need help with any benefits please contact your STC or the Support Team Manager who will pass your query to the Benefits Volunteers.
+If you need help with any benefits please contact your Support Team Volunteer or the Lead Support Volunteer who will pass your query to the Benefits Volunteers.

 The MS Society has leaflets and information on all state benefits that can be found here.